 - Add your credit or debit cards which can be used for payments and withdrawals

 There’s no denying that PayPal revolutionised the way people shop and send money online.
 And as a business owner having PayPal as a payment option can be an attractive option.
-However, it’s worth researching the range of fees and charges you’ll need to pay when using PayPal.
+However, it’s worth researching the range of fees and charges you’ll need to pay when using PayPal - international charges can be particularly high.

 This publication is provided for general information purposes only and is not intended to cover every aspect of the topics with which it deals.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content in this publication.
 The information in this publication does not constitute legal, tax or other professional advice from TransferWise Limited or its affiliates.
 Prior results do not guarantee a similar outcome.
 We make no representations, warranties or guarantees, whether express or implied, that the content in the publication is accurate, complete or up to date.